 Is Weighted Hula Hooping Safe?

 Occasionally we are asked whether it is safe to use weighted hoops, and if there is any risk of damage to the kidneys or other internal organs.
-Many people have never tried fitness training with weighted hoops and are unsure what to expect.
+Many people have never tried fitness training with weighted hoops and are unsure of what to expect.

 Most people don't realize that their kidneys are deep in the abdomen and are protected by the spine, lower rib cage, and strong muscles of the back.
 This location protects them from all but violent impact, such as blunt trauma from a car accident or penetrating injury from a gunshot wound.
 Your doctor will confirm that these types of injuries are not something you would get from a hula hoop.
 Even mild bruising of the kidneys, caused by trauma, is characterised by extreme pain and blood in the urine.
 There have been no such reports from our customers or in the medical literature.
 (You can read more about kidney injury at this link.)

 Those who follow Powerhoop's user recommendations rarely experience much discomfort, but beginners who "overdo" are certain to notice some stiffness and soreness, and even bruising around the waist.
 The purpose of a wavy, weighted hoop is to challenge the body and cause it to build a protective shield of core muscle, and the fact that soreness goes away so quickly is a testament to the hoop's effectiveness.
 Still, bruises can be alarming and painful, they can create negative attitudes, and they are completely unnecessary for getting fast results.